A world of opportunities

 published on 02.08.19

 A conversation with Alba Valdivia can be really surprising.
 She is only 19 years old, but her words reflect a depth of experience that is more typical of a person with a longer track record, and her decisiveness when setting her objectives also resembles that of a more experienced professional person.
-Born of an English mother and a Catalan father, Alba chose the TBS Business School in Barcelona for her bachelor’s degree course in Business Management, which was to take her much further, both geographically and professionally, than what one might have imagined at the outset.
+Born of an English mother and a Catalan father, Alba chose the TBS Education in Barcelona for her bachelor’s degree course in Business Management, which was to take her much further, both geographically and professionally, than what one might have imagined at the outset.
 In fact, in the second half of her second year, Alba took the plunge and decided to continue her training in California.

 She sees herself working in an investment bank, and elaborates: “I like companies that are innovative, modern and up-to-date; in the future I see myself in an international financial institution which bases its growth on the application of new technologies”.
 From her words, we immediately realize that she is passionate about finances: “Fintech includes the entire world of cryptocurrencies, which has been such a revolution, and which promises a new way of working with finances.
 Today, markets are much more volatile thanks to globalisation and the new ways of interacting instantaneously in the market.”